powerlang/powerlang/README.md

 ./pharo-ui bootstrap.image
 ```

-This is Power Smalltalk.
-Below is our vision of what a modern Smalltalk design
+Below is our humble vision of what a modern Smalltalk design
 should look like, the direction in which we want to go.

-`powerst` aims to be a clean, modern, minimal, modular, simple, portable, approachable
-Smalltalk implementation.

-- A minimal JIT-based DMR, for simplicity, security, dinamism and performance.
+- A minimal Smalltalk, running on top of a JIT-based DMR, for simplicity, security, dinamism and performance.
 - Namespace-based to ease modularity.
 - Windows, Linux, Mac and nopsys, on any 64-bit arch.
 - Supporting both live environment development using vdb<->gdb.